PegasusMKD/docker-volume-container/README.md

  Also you should check what type of a connection is needed for the Windows version (for a unix OS it should be good as it's set up - using a Unix Socket)
  And then just start the server (all of the dependencies should be good).

- Some of the dependencies might not be needed, but ones that are a must (and don't come with a spring boot project) are:
+ Some of the dependencies might not be needed (leftover from the other Docker SDKs/APIs I tried), but ones that are a must (and don't come with a spring boot project) are:
   - com.google.guava.guava
   - [com.spotify.docker-client](https://github.com/spotify/docker-client)